 Trish is Past President of the Confederate Stamp Alliance, serving almost three years from January 2008-September 2010, the only woman to ever hold that position.
 She was also the first woman and the youngest person ever bestowed the permanent honorary title of "General" in the Confederate Stamp Alliance (1985) and has won the CSA Haydn Myer Award a record three times for service to the Alliance as well as four times winning the August Dietz Award for research and writing.
 She was an active member of the CSA Authentication Service from 1996-2014 and served as Recording Secretary from July 1996 through November 2007.
 She resigned with more than 18 years of service in late 2014 only because other activities overwhelmed her, but was voted Emeritus Status to the committee, still serving as a consultant.
 She has won numerous exhibitor awards including Grand and Reserve Grand Awards in national philatelic competition with both her Confederate and Classic Valentine collections.

-In 2018, the United States Philatelic Classics Society honored Trish as a Distinguished Philatelist.
-At left she is shown signing the scroll with past president Wade Saadi looking on.
-Wade read the citation.
+In 2018, the United States Philatelic Classics Society honored Trish as a Distinguished Philatelist, signing the scroll with past president Wade Saadi looking on and reading the citation.

 2017 was also a banner year for awards, among which was her induction into the philatelic Writers' Hall of Fame in Writers' Unit 30 of APS, recognition as Distinguished Philatelist of the Year at APS Summer Seminar, as well as the Helbock Prize for the best article in the 2016 volume of La Posta, co-winner of the best article in 2016 in the Confederate Philatelist, and a Large Vermeil in literature competition at APS StampShow 2017 along with Steve Roth and Frank Crown for co-authoring the Springfield Facsimiles of Confederate Postage Stamps.